Shock Diffraction by Convex Cornered Wedges for the Nonlinear Wave System: Regularized Approximate Problem

 \begin{proof} For fixed $\varepsilon,\delta>0$, we denote $u^{\varepsilon,\delta}=u$ in the proof without confusion.
 We use the Perron method to show the existence of a solution to problem \eqref{3.23}--\eqref{3.24}.

 It suffices to show the local existence at $P_2$.
 In fact, let $B_2$ be a sufficiently small neighborhood of $P_2$ with smooth boundary such that $O\notin B_2$, $\beta_1\leq0$, and $\beta_2<0$.
 Then we study the local existence in the $(\xi,\eta)-$coordinates in $B_2$.
-We introduce the coordinate transform in a neighborhood of $P_2$:
+Reflect the region $B_2$ across $\theta=\theta_w$ to obtain a new region, which is still denoted by $B_2$.
+Then we introduce the coordinate transform in a neighborhood of $P_2$:

 such that